microsoft/qsharp/katas/content/oracles/index.md

 > For example, an oracle that implements a function that takes two bits of input is defined using its effect on basis states $\ket{00}$, $\ket{01}$, $\ket{10}$, and $\ket{11}$.

-There're two types of quantum oracles: phase oracles and marking oracles.
+There are two types of quantum oracles: phase oracles and marking oracles.
 Let's take a closer look at them.

 @[section]({
     "id": "oracles__phase_oracles",